esvazas/ai-engineering-bootcamp-101/README.md

    ```

 3. **Set up environment variables**
-   Create a `.env` file in the root directory:
+   Create a copy for `.env.copy` file and name it `.env` in the root directory with the following content:
    ```bash
    OPENAI_API_KEY=your_openai_api_key
    GOOGLE_API_KEY=your_google_api_key